GMT-458-Web-GIS/geogame-AdaBarancetin2210674013/README.md

-# NYC Taxi Fare Guess – Design Document
+# NYC Taxi Fare Guess – Design Documen

 This document explains the design phase of the NYC Taxi Fare Guess geo-game.
 The goal of this phase is to define the game requirements, user interface layout, game flow, and the logic behind the system before implementation.